Breaking Down Five Keys to Writing Success

 Friends, it's time to stop comparing yourself to other writers.

 You don't need to publish two books a year, choose a specific publishing route, or even publish at all.
 There is no golden standard for writing success.
 Success is merely a concept that you mold according to your vision.

-Does success look like self-publishing to you, even when all your favorite authors have book deals?
-Cool.
-Chase that down.
-Or does success look more like getting started on your long-term plans for a new epic fantasy series?
+- Does success look like self-publishing to you, even when all your favorite authors have book deals?
+Who cares?!
+Go chase that!

 Key #2: Chase a goal, not a dream.

-The problem occurs when your writing dream looks a whole lot more like...well, a dream, rather than something you can actually achieve.
+The issue comes into play when your writing dream looks a whole lot like...well, a dream, rather than something you can actually achieve.
 Because, writer?
 There's no amount of hard work that will guarantee you a multi-million dollar book deal.

 So daringly work toward a reasonable goal for your writing.
-Suddenly, success will become a whole lot more attainable.
+I promise that success will suddenly become a whole lot more attainable.

 Key #3: Make a plan.